 Additionally, check if parental controls are enabled on your Netflix account and disable them from the app as well.

-VPN is a great way to access geo-restricted Netflix content.
+6. Turn Off VPN: VPN is a great way to access geo-restricted Netflix content.
 But not all VPN services work efficiently.
 As a result, this causes trouble in streaming Netflix.

 If you are trying to watch the Netflix app using a VPN, likely, it won’t stream on Roku.
 That’s because Netflix flags users that attempt to access it using a VPN.
-So, make sure you disable VPN before streaming Netflix.
+So, make sure you disable your VPN before streaming Netflix.

-Keep in mind that you indicate your problem correctly and give proper information about your device.
+Remember that you indicate your problem correctly and give proper information about your device.
 Netflix has outstanding customer service, so your issue will be fixed in no time!

 Alternatively, you can also scroll past the guides under the Netflix help tab.
 Netflix has answered the most common questions here.

 That brings us to an end!
 Hopefully, you got your answer on how to solve the Netflix not working issue on your Roku device.
 So, try out these fixes, and you’ll surely be able to continue with your Netflix and Chill plan.